uxking/vimEditing/Vim_Starter_Tutorial.md

 `tabs` - list all tabs and their windows
 `tabm 0` - move current tab to first
 `tabm <number>` - move tab to position
+`vim -p <filename1> <filename2>` - open vim with filename1 in one tab, filename2 in a second tab, etc...

 ## Visual Mode
 In _Normal_ mode type `v`